YeeTone/A4-CS102A-2022Spring/documents/Assignment4.md

 public Store(String name);
 public Store(String name, ArrayList<Product> productList, float income);
 ```
-There are two constructors of `Store` class.
+There are two constructors of the `Store` class.
 One for constructing a new store, with `income = 0` and nothing in the `productList`.
 The other constructs an existing store with given `income` and `productList`.
 * The `id` of the first store is 1.
 The given `income` and `productList`are always valid.

 #### Methods